 Once this is agreed, the delivery team and panel should have a meeting to talk about roles and responsibilities, agree the best way for you to share your work before the assessment and how your presentation should be structured.

 It’s important a content designer is involved in this process if information supports your service or product.
-For example a service where content will help someone understand if they can get money from government, or content to help someone use a corporate system.
+For example, this would include a service where content will help someone understand if they can get money from government, or content to help someone use a corporate system.

 You should find out who is responsible for assessing content so you can work with them directly to understand their expectations and show them how you work.